The ‘Slug it Out’ campaign

 Although harmless to humans, Metaldehyde is very difficult to remove at water treatment works and meeting tough EU targets on it is a real challenge for the region.
 The regulatory level of Metaldehyde stipulated by the European Union’s Water Framework Directive is 0.1 micrograms per litre (or parts per billion) in treated water.
 This is the same as one drop in an Olympic sized swimming pool.
 Levels in reservoirs in the Welland Catchment regularly exceed this and removing it is not currently possible.

-The Slug it Out campaign runs across several Anglian river catchments and currently involves 216 farmers covering 22,500 hectares.
+The Slug it Out campaign runs across several Anglian river catchments and involved 216 farmers covering 22,500 hectares by 2017.
 As part of the campaign, Anglian Water are working with farmers to incentivise the use of alternative slug control chemicals, and to stop the use of Metaldehyde.
 As such, farmers receive payments to cover their costs of alternative control methods.